hueyyeng/VesperiaGuide/docs/checklist.md

 - [ ] In Crag Of Phaeroh, get near the Phantom Seam.
 Within Yormgen, speak with the Sage within the NW house and rest afterward (Extra Dungeon Part 1)
 - [ ] At the NW of the World Map, you can find Yuumanju at the further north of Mt Temza.
 Speak with the Receptionist and that is it for now.
 In the meantime, prepare 900000 Gald (Hotspring Part 1)
 - [ ] In Mantaic, speak with the Cow Boy.
 Hand over Poison Charm, Paralyze Charm and Stone Charm for Flare Mantle (Cow Boy Part 3)
-- [ ] In Myorzo, obtain the Abicion from the Elder (Fell Weapons Part 1)
+- [ ] In Myorzo, obtain the Abyssion from the Elder (Fell Arms Part 1)
-- [ ] In Nordopolika, arrange the Warehouse for Specific, Paralyze Charm, Treat and 2000 Gald as the reward (Tidy Up The Warehouse Part 4)
+- [ ] In Nordopolica, arrange the Warehouse for Specific, Paralyze Charm, Treat and 2000 Gald as the reward (Tidy Up The Warehouse Part 4)
 - [ ] In Capua Nor, go west to find Duke (Duke Final Part)
 - [ ] In Capua Torim, toward the port to get the ship modified with Salvage Crane.
 It works automatically while sailing the sea (Professor Sicily Part 3)
 - [ ] In Capua Torim, speak with the Old Man to the right of the western stairs.
 You need seven kinds of Food Materials but you can buy them all.
 For the Pointed Carver, you need *Sharp Blade* Pointed Edge and *Freestone* Flare Stone.
 Go to the western bar in Dahngrest, talk to the right Bartender for the Pointed Carver.
 Report back to the Old Man for the Fisherman Pot recipe (PS3 Version)